 Linguistics majors must satisfy the degree requirements in the College Bulletin of the year in which they formally declared the Linguistics major.

-For further information on requirements and for consultation on course selection and scheduling, students should contact their advisors, or the Director of Undergraduate Studies, Dr. Ruth Kramer.
+For further information on requirements and for consultation on course selection and scheduling, students should contact their advisors, or the Director of Undergraduate Studies, Dr. Cynthia Gordon.

 Switching to a Linguistics Major or Minor